pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

       [application-accelerator-samples](https://github.com/vmware-tanzu/application-accelerator-samples) repository,

-   - The first additional source points to the location where the templated Git secret resides, which will be created in all developer namespaces./
+   - The first additional source points to the location where the templated Git secret resides, which will be created in all developer namespaces.
    - Import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to `import_data_values_secrets`.
    - Add the secret to be included in the ServiceAccount in the `default_parameters`.
   For more information, see [Customize service accounts](use-case4.hbs.md#customize-sa).

    >**Note:** `create_export` is set to `true` in `import_data_values_secrets`.
    As a result, a SecretExport is automatically created for the `workload-git-auth` secret in the `tap-install` namespace by Namespace Provisioner.
-After the changes are reconciled, the secret named **git** is present in all provisioned namespaces and is also added to the default service account of those namespaces.
+After the changes are reconciled, the secret named `git` is present in all provisioned namespaces and is also added to the default service account of those namespaces.

 4. In your `tap-values.yaml` file, within the `ootb_supply_chain_*.gitops.ssh_secret` section,